ameerwald/Beyond_blood_sugar/README.md

 ```

 The scripts can also be run individually if that is preferred.
-This is done by running each script from the command line (see below).
+This is done by running each script from the command line (see below) after the environment has been activated.
 ```
 python3 src/evaluate_diabetes_data.py
 python3 src/predict_new_diabetes_data.py